 Famciclovir (Famvir) is a prescription drug used to treat herpes infections caused by the herpes zoster virus (shingles) and herpes simplex virus (cold sores and genital herpes).
-It is prescribed to treat outbreaks and for long-term suppressive therapy of herpes.
+It is prescribed both to treat outbreaks and for long-term suppressive therapy of herpes.

 The recommended dosage of famciclovir depends on the type and severity of the infection.